phcurado/daisy_ui_components/README.md

 | Simple Form | ✅     | ✅        |
 | Input       | ✅     | ✅        |
 | Table       | ✅     | ✅        |

-## 🗺️ Roadmap

-- [x] Update components for the new [DaisyUI 5](https://daisyui.com/docs/upgrade/)
-- [ ] Implement all components from DaisyUI with storybook
-- [ ] Update documentation with the new Phoenix release
-- [x] Create `mix` script to enable users to import the components of this library into their projects, sharing the same project namespace